nginxinc/nginx-ingress-workshops/Azure/labs/lab0/readme.md

 ## Introduction

 In this section, you will learn how to create your own 3 node AKS cluster using Azure CLI.
 You will also learn how to create a new private Azure Container Registry and push a test container image to the newly created private registry.
+You will then attach the newly created private registry to the AKS cluster.
 Finally, you will pull NGINX Plus Ingress Controller Image and push it to the private registry.
 <br/>

 ## Learning Objectives